 - Manual Functional Testing:

 The AITS Quality Assurance team provides an independent evaluation of the application to ensure it adheres to the system specifications and requirements for the project.
 Test cases and scenarios are developed to execute complete units of work and actual results are measured against expected results.
 Other areas also reviewed include screen navigation, and both positive and negative testing (testing for failures and incorrect data).
-Testing is done manually and also through automated testing using tools such as HP Unified Functional Tester (UFT), IBM Rational Performance Tester, and in-house developed tools.
+Testing is done manually, and using in-house developed tools.

 The AITS Quality Assurance team can run software performance tests to measure software response times, transaction rates, and other time sensitive requirements associated with an application.
 The goal of Performance testing is to verify that the performance requirements of the application or system have been achieved.
 Testing is done by using automated testing tools such as HP LoadRunner, IBM Rational Performance Tester, and in-house developed tools.